South by Southwest: Divisions

-Music
+Music Festival & Conference

 SXSW Music is the largest music festival of its kind in the world, with more than 2,000 acts as of 2014.
 SXSW Music offers artist-provided music and video samples of featured artists at each festival via their official YouTube channel.

 The music event has grown from 700 registrants in 1987, the first year of the conference, to over 161,000 attendees in 2018.
 SXSW Film and SXSW Interactive events have grown every year, bringing over 32,000 registrants to Austin in March 2013.

 Bands must cover their own expenses for travel and lodging at the event.
 All performers are offered a cash payment or a wristband package that allows access to all music events.

-Film
+Film & TV Festival & Conference

 SXSW Film Conference spans five days of conference panels and sessions, and welcomes filmmakers of all levels.
 Programming consists of keynote speakers, panels, workshops, mentor sessions and more, with expert filmmakers and industry leaders.

 In 2015, the SXSW Film Conference programmed over 250 sessions with 735 speakers.
 Past speakers included Jon Favreau, Mark Duplass, Ava DuVernay, Ryan Gosling, Nicolas Cage, Alejandro Jodorowsky, Tilda Swinton, Amy Schumer, Sally Field, Joss Whedon, Christine Vachon, RZA, Matthew McConaughey, Danny Boyle, Seth MacFarlane, Catherine Hardwicke, Richard Linklater, David Gordon Green, Harmony Korine, Henry Rollins, Sarah Green and Robert Rodriguez.

 Although the film festival highlights independently produced films and emerging directing talent with unique visions, the festival has long served studios as a barometer for their comedies, with enthusiastic fans indicating how they might play in wide release.

 The SXSW Film Festival runs nine days, simultaneously with the SXSW Film Conference, and celebrates raw innovation and emerging talent both behind and in front of the camera.
 Festival programming categories include: Special Events, Headliners, Narrative Spotlight, Documentary Spotlight, Narrative Competition, Documentary Competition, Visions, Midnighters, 24 Beats Per Second, SXGlobal, Episodic, Festival Favorites, and Short Film Programs.
 The SXSW Film Awards, which occur on the last day of the Film Conference, honor films selected by the Feature and Short Film Juries.

 In 2015, the SXSW Film Festival programmed 150 feature films and 106 short films, selected from 7,361 submissions.
 Past world premieres included Furious 7, Neighbors, Chef, 21 Jump Street, The Cabin in the Woods, Dance of the Dead, Bridesmaids and Insidious, and the TV series Girls, Silicon Valley, and Penny Dreadful.

-Interactive
+Innovation Conference

-SXSW Interactive focuses on emerging technology.
+SXSW Innovation Conference (formerly SXSW Interactive Conference) focuses on emerging technology.
 The festival includes a trade show, speakers, parties, and a startup accelerator.